7 Things That Happen to Your Body After Quitting Alcohol for 30 Days

 Learn more details on what to expect when quitting alcohol cold turkey here:

-Other Benefits of Quitting Alcohol
+Other Benefits 30 Days No Alcohol

 Quitting alcohol for 30 days has many benefits for both your mental and physical health and well-being.
 These are seven benefits of quitting alcohol: